Yongle Emperor's campaigns against the Mongols: Third campaign

 Arughtai hoped to gain rewards from the Ming court for his services against the Oirat Mongols.
-The Ming court bestowed only titles onto Arughtai and his mother, but did not give him the commercial privileges that he wanted.
-Arughtai became increasingly hostile and began attacking caravans at the northern trade routes to Ming China.
-By 1421, he had stopped sending tribute to Ming China.
+The Ming court bestowed titles onto Arughtai and his mother, but did not give him the commercial privileges that he wanted.
+Arughtai became increasingly hostile and began attacking caravans at the northern trade routes to China.
+By 1421, he had stopped sending tribute to the Ming.
 In 1422, he attacked and overran the frontier fortress Xinghe.
-This would prompt Ming China into launching a third military campaign.

-Many senior officials opposed the expedition and urged the Yongle Emperor against launching it, because they found that it placed too great of an expense to the empire's treasury, but the emperor rejected his officials' words of advice.
-Eventually, resulting from their opposition, Minister of War Fang Bin committed suicide, while Minister of Revenue Xia Yuanji and Minister of Works Wu Zhong were imprisoned.
+This would prompt the Ming into launching a third military campaign.
+Many senior officials opposed the expedition and urged the Yongle Emperor against launching it, because they found that it placed too great of an expense to the empire's treasury, but the Emperor rejected their advice.
+Minister of War Fang Bin committed suicide, while the Emperor imprisoned Minister of Revenue Xia Yuanji and Minister of Works Wu Zhong.

-On 12 April 1422, the emperor and his army left Beijing toward Kulun.
-The Ming army supposedly comprised 235,000 soldiers according to Rossabi (1998).
-They had 235,146 men, 340,000 donkeys, 117,573 carts, and 370,000 shi of grain according to Perdue (2005).
-The Yongle Emperor led his army toward Dolon, where Arughtai was encamped.
-A force of 20,000 troops was detached to the Uriankhai Commanderies, which had fallen to Arughtai; they recaptured it in July.
+On 12 April 1422, the Emperor and his army left Beijing toward Kulun.
+According to historian Morris Rossabi, the Ming army comprised 235,000 soldiers.
+According to Peter Perdue, it consisted of 235,146 men, 340,000 donkeys, 117,573 carts, and 370,000 dan of grain.
+The Emperor led his army toward Dolon, where Arughtai was encamped.
+A force of 20,000 troops was detached to the Uriankhai Guards, which had fallen to Arughtai; they were recaptured in July.

 The Ming army struck fear into Arughtai, who avoided engagement by fleeing far into the steppe.
 They responded with the destruction and plundering of Arughtai's encampments.
 The frustrating and unedifying situation caused the Yongle Emperor to shift his attention to mercilessly attacking and plundering three Uriankhai Mongol tribes who were not involved with Arughtai's hostilities.
 The plunders and attacks against any Mongols who found themselves in the path of Ming armies would be repeated in following campaigns.
 The Ming army returned to Beijing on 23 September.

 Fourth campaign

 In 1423, the Yongle Emperor launched a preemptive strike against Arughtai's forces.
 Leaving from Beijing in August, the Ming armies traveled through Xinghe and Wanquan.
 However, Arughtai withdrew and fled from the advancing Ming army once again.
-Esen Tügel, an Eastern Mongol commander, surrendered to Ming China.
+Esen Tügel, an Eastern Mongol commander, surrendered to the Ming.
 The Ming army returned to Beijing in December 1423.

 Fifth campaign

 Arughtai continued raiding the northern frontier at Kaiping and Datong.
 In 1424, the Yongle Emperor responded by launching his fifth campaign.
 He gathered his army at Beijing and Xuanfu.
 In early April, he departed from Beijing toward Arughtai's forces.
 They marched through Tumu and north to Kaiping.
 Once again, Arughtai avoided engagement by fleeing from the Ming army.
 Some of the Ming commanders wanted to pursue Arughtai's forces, but the Yongle Emperor felt that he had overextended himself and pulled back his army.
-On 12 August 1424, the emperor perished during the return to Ming China.
+On 12 August 1424, the Emperor died during the return to China.